 1 So we need to find a way to let people make submissions on this in argument, I think.
 2 MS. HEMMINGSEN: Right.
 3 A: What occurs to me, Mr. Sanderson, that --4 THE CHAIRMAN: it may not be breaching confidence for the disclosure 5 of the fact that there is a bid that is optimal for 6 7 customers than the winning bid, and I think that opens it up for public comment, if -- you know.
 That may be 8 all that's necessary to fully open it up.
 9 I agree.
-And what I would like to do is MR. SANDERSON: 10 11 consult with counsel who are advising with respect to the CFT process, who as I've said is not me, as to 12 whether that disclosure is a concern within that 13 I mean, that process in some sense is still 14 alive, and I would like to just take advice from them 15 as to whether that -- whether we could do something 16 like that.
+And what I would like to do is MR. SANDERSON: 10 11 consult with counsel who are advising with respect to the CFT process, who as I've said is not me, as to 12 whether that disclosure is a concern within that 13 I mean, that process in some sense is still 14 alive, and I would like to just take advice from them 15 16 as to whether that -- whether we could do something like that.
 Because I agree with you, it -- if we can, 17 then it may be as simple as you've suggested.
 18 MS. HEMMINGSEN: A: I think that's an important 19 consideration.
-A related consideration in terms of if 20 the action would be to overturn the contract, that 21 22 could possibly be detrimental to future calls, because proponents could then come in and kind of target 23 24 specific terms and conditions that benefited them, you know, and put that in front of the Commission, which 25 26 could add to the kind of regulatory burden that we
+A related consideration in terms of if 20 the action would be to overturn the contract, that 21 22 could possibly be detrimental to future calls, because proponents could then come in and kind of target 23 24 specific terms and conditions that benefited them, you know, and put that in front of the Commission, which 25 could add to the kind of regulatory burden that we

 1 would all face.
-So I think that's an important consideration, that it doesn't sort of set up for a 2 lobbying kind of effort in front of the Commission, to 3 change terms to the benefit of proponents.
-4 ratepayers.
-5 6 THE CHAIRMAN: What helps, though, if we look at the 7 numbers.
-There is only -- there are only two bids that are, if you will, in the game.
-8 MS. HEMMINGSEN: Α: Yeah.
-9 And that may help with respect to that THE CHAIRMAN: 10 11 It may be that we are able, because of that, concern. to restrict this to just those two portfolios.
-12 Because the others are so far out of the money.
-13 MS. HEMMINGSEN: It just raises the spectre 14 A: Yeah.
+So I think that's an important consideration, that it doesn't sort of set up for a 2 lobbying kind of effort in front of the Commission, to 3 4 change terms to the benefit of proponents.
+5 ratepayers.
+6 THE CHAIRMAN: What helps, though, if we look at the 7 numbers.
+8 MS. HEMMINGSEN: Yeah.
+9 A : And that may help with respect to that THE CHAIRMAN: 10 11 concern.
+It may be that we are able, because of that, 12 to restrict this to just 13 MS. HEMMINGSEN: It just raises the spectre 14 A: Yeah.
 15 of kind of setting up that expectation in the future.
 16 THE CHAIRMAN: Yeah.
 How often, though, would one expect that there would be an optimal project, from the 17 customer's perspective, that's not the winning bid?
 18 MS. HEMMINGSEN: A: Right.
-And it relates to some of 19 20 the questions you asked me, is that, you know, we need to look at this process and determine what are kind of 21 22 some of the appropriate parameters of it, and what are some things that also didn't work, and one of our 23 obvious objectives out of this is to have somewhat 24 more flexibility and discretion, so we can avoid this 25 type of situation occurring.
+And it relates to some of 19 20 the questions you asked me, is that, you know, we need to look at this process and determine what are kind of 21 22 some of the appropriate parameters of it, and what are some things that also didn't work, and one of our 23 24 obvious objectives out of this is to have somewhat more flexibility and discretion, so we can avoid this 25 type of situation occurring.